-Six years ago when we embarked on our South Island road trip we (stupidly) skipped the Abel Tasman National Park.
+When we first visitied NZ in 2009 we embarked on our South Island road trip and we (stupidly) skipped the Abel Tasman National Park.
 I would like to say time constraints was the reason but it was probably more the budget at the time!
 It is something we have (well I know I have been) regretting ever since!
-So when we had the opportunity to go down to the South Island for the first time in 6 years with my parents last month, I made sure it was on the bucket list!
+So when we had the opportunity to go down to the South Island for the first time in 6 years with my parents, I made sure it was on the bucket list!

 I had spent too much time hearing from people how idyllic the beaches were, how lovely it is to kayak in the region and basically how great it is!
 So we decided to book a trip with Abel Tasman Kayaks as we wanted to do something active and thought kayaking the park sounded fun!